 Don't rule out having soup for breakfast.
 A steaming bowl of vegetable-beef, chicken, or fish soup with a warm chunk of whole-grain bread topped with butter or melted cheese is much more satisfying and nutritious than a bowl of sweetened cereal!

-When you need a snack to keep your energy up, choose a healthful, nutrient-rich one such as the following:
+When you need a snack to keep your energy up, choose a healthy, nutrient-rich one like

-Alternatively, try four cans or two boxes of organic chicken broth and add various chopped vegetables such as onion, celery, carrot, zucchini, yellow squash, peppers, green beans, peas, potato, and spinach.
+Alternatively, try four cans or two boxes of organic chicken broth and add various chopped vegetables like onion, celery, carrot, zucchini, yellow squash, peppers, green beans, peas, potato and spinach.
 Add 1/4 to 1/2 cup barley and diced chicken thighs or breast and allow the mixture to simmer for four hours in a slow cooker.

 Making a creamy soup is easy with prepared broth.
 Bake a butternut squash and put the baked flesh into a blender with 4 cups of broth and blend until smooth.
 You can sip this soup hot or cold.